 The product will surely last you for a long time.
 We know that riding on an open road exposes you to dirt and bugs thrown onto your windscreen.
 A weak product cannot withstand such pressure and will surely break.
 That was the case with the old acrylic used in this product.
 In a bid to prevent the problems, Slipstreamer opted for a modified acrylic.

 While polycarbonate is great, it possesses inferior optics and clarity to acrylic.
 Moreover, acrylic is easy to buff if it gets scratched.
-Polycarbonate, on the other hand, is not easy to pain off the scratches.
+Polycarbonate, on the other hand, is not easy for the pain of the scratches.

 Mounting this windshield should be easy for anyone given the instructions alongside your purchase.
 If you are in the dark you can always resort to YouTube videos.